StanDobrev11/DRL-for-COLREG-Compliant-ASV-Simulation/README.md

 ```bash
 docker-compose up -d --build
 ```
-4. Once the image is build and up, execute:
+4. Once the image has been built and up, execute:
 ```bash
  docker-compose logs
 ```